ELTCOIN/myetherwallet/README.md

 - Start by running `npm install`.
 - Run `npm run dev`.
 Gulp will then watch & compile everything and then watch for changes to the HTML, JS, or CSS.
-- For distribution, run `npm run dist`.
+- For distribution, run `npm run dist`.x

 **Folder Structure**
 - `fonts` and `images` get moved into their respective folders.
 This isn't watched via gulp so if you add an image or font, you need to run `gulp` again.